postgres/postgres/contrib/pg_tde/documentation/docs/architecture.md

 pg_tde_set_default_key_using_(global/database)_key_provider('key-name', 'provider-name', ensure_new_key)
 ```

 `ensure_new_key` is a boolean parameter defaulting to false.
-If it is true, the function might return an error instead of setting the key, if it already exists on the provider.
+If it is `true` the function might return an error instead of setting the key if it already exists on the provider.

 ### Default principal key